 Last weekend I had the opportunity to attend Christmas in November at The Fairmont Jasper Park Lodge.
 During the event, Canada’s top lifestyle gurus teach you how to make their favourite holiday meals during demonstration classes.
 But the best part (besides tasting their yummy recipes) is chatting with the celebrity chefs about their favourite holiday rituals and tips for successful entertaining.
 Here’s a few of their secrets.

 The former food editor of Canadian Living is such a doll!
 Her husband used to be a Dean, so they did a lot of entertaining.
 When it came to appetizers, his rule was no pits, no sticks, but he wasn’t the one doing the cooking, laments Baird.
-“If you don’t serve some sort of shrimp or crab cake or dip, your guests might never come again!” she warns.
-Here are a few of the recipes Elizabeth plans on rolling out this holiday season.
+“If you don’t serve some sort of shrimp or crab cake or dip, your guests might never come again!” she warns. .

 Chef Michael Smith